Written by: Greg Ellifritz

 Rather than swapping the pistol side to side, I switch from top to bottom, a technique I picked up from Bob Kasper’s book Sting of the Scorpion.

 The technique I used is pretty easy to explain verbally, but more difficult to adequately cover in writing.
 I made a short video to explain how I do it.
 Please keep in mind that I am not a video dude.
 I don’t make them and I rarely watch them.
-This is a single take done in my girlfriend’s back yard.
+This is a single take done in my former girlfriend’s back yard.
 Please excuse the lack of production value.

 If you are interested in how I do my hand switches, please watch the video below.